 Watch the HDAC inhibitor update from RepliGen at the CHOP symposium Oct 2012 - includes information on the first clinical trial of HDAC inhibitors (RG2833) in FA patients in Italy and the follow-on compound RG3250 - http://www.chop.edu/service/friedreichs-ataxia-program/friedreichs-ataxia-symposium/

 In January 2014, Repligen announced that BioMarin had acquired the HDAC inhibitor program.
 This is very encouraging since BioMarin is a leader in developing therapies for rare, inherited conditions and Repligen was no longer in a position to advance the program.
 BioMarin is continuing the work that Repligen started to identify a new lead candidate with improved characteristics over RG2833 (the previous candidate that went through Phase 1 studies).

 Drug – Nicotinamide

 Dr. Richard Festenstein at the Imperial College in London, England has been studying transcriptional control of the FXN gene.
 Specifically, his laboratory has been working to understand regulation of gene expression and how to increase gene transcription as a therapeutic target in FA.

 Scientific publications - http://www.ncbi.nlm.nih.gov/pubmed/21483810

 Dr. Festenstein has proposed Nicotinamide, is also known as vitamin B3, as a potential therapeutic compound for increasing frataxin gene expression.
-An open-label pilot study in individuals with FA was launched in London, England in 2012 and results should be available end of 2013/beginning2014.
-This trial is evaluating if oral dosage of Nicotinamide increases frataxin in individuals with FA.
+An open-label pilot study, evaluating dosage, safety and biochemical and clinical outcomes in individuals with FA was launched in London, England in 2012.

 Clinicaltrials.gov reference: http://www.clinicaltrials.gov/ct2/show/NCT01589809